csdojo-defaang/the-dojo-way/README.md

 ## The Dojo way

-By adding your name to this document you will be commiting to adhere to these principles:
+By adding your name to this document you will be committing to adhere to these principles:

 1. Be humble
 1. Keep learning